Beilstein-Institut/BChemXtract/README.md

 ```

 ## Usage
-To extract all structures from a CDX file and save structure depictions to the current working directory, type:
+To extract all structures from a CDX file and save the structures as PNG to the current working directory, type:

 ```
-java -jar target/chemxtract-1.0.jar org.beilstein.chemxtract.samples.BCXTractSubstances <CDX file>
+java -jar target/bchemxtract-<x.y>-jar-with-dependencies.jar <CDX file>
 ```

 ## Contributing